fbohz/fbohz.github.io/_posts/2020-09-07-unix_cheatsheet.markdown

 - `cp` copies, first argument the file you want to copy the second the location. `cp hi.txt Desktop`
   - `-r` option, ensures that the underlying directory structure of the directory you wish to copy remains intact.
 - Delete **(not recommended)**
-  - Be careful in terminal there's no undo button.
-E.g.
+  - Use `rm` command.
+Be careful in terminal there's no undo button.
+E.g. `rm text.txt`
-  - `rm text.txt`

 ## More Cheats